JaberChowdhury/VanillaJs_project/README.md

-# Branch : starter
+# Branch : image-slider

-### Description : starter code of projects without tailwind
+### Description : image-slider in vanilla js with css